-Conductor Delta David Gier’s initial “bridge project” was the Lakota Music Project with the South Dakota Symphony and the Lakota Nation resident on the Pine Ridge Reservation.
+Maestro Gier’s initial “bridge project” was the Lakota Music Project with the South Dakota Symphony and the Lakota Nation resident on the Pine Ridge Reservation.
 The result several years later is an ongoing collaboration with Lakota musicians and members of the Symphony, including four commissioned pieces for the collaborative ensemble to play together.
-(The most recent bridge project is being funded by a $150,000 grant from the Mellon Foundation.)

 Other Bridge Projects include working with composers Zhou Long and Chen Yi to create programs which have engaged the Chinese community; working with Sudanese and Somali refugee communities in the United States; and, going into schools and other venues to play and teach about Arab music and culture.